awsdocs/aws-freertos-docs/doc_source/qualificationguide/freertos-qualification.md

      For information, see [Creating a Getting Started with Amazon FreeRTOS Guide for Your Device](afq-gsg.md)\.
    + A `CMakeLists.txt` file for building Amazon FreeRTOS applications for your device\.
+**Note**
+A CMake list file is not required to qualify a board through the AWS Device Qualification Program\.
+The file is only required for listing devices on the Amazon FreeRTOS Console\.
+The file is also required to build project files for your platform using CMake\.

      For information, see [Creating a CMakeLists\.txt File for Your Platform](afq-cmake.md)\.
    + A list of detailed information for your hardware platform\.